the-louie/instagram-feed/README.txt

 == Changelog ==
 = 1.8.3 =
-* Fix: SVG icons causing display problems in IE 11.
+* Fix: SVG icons causing display problems in IE 11
 * Fix: Removed code and support for using user names in user ID settings.
-Will now default to the user id attached to the access token.
+Will now default to the user id attached to the access token

 = 1.8.2 =
 * Tweak: Setting "Cache Error API Recheck" enabled by default for new installs